 The Core Group works primarily with carnivores, omnivores, and interacts with the large predators in the thrilling Tiger Splash™ and Wonders of Wildlife shows.
 They also direct the Predator Feed tour, where up to 800 pounds of raw meat is fed to the meat-eaters.

-His love for the animals translates into providing the best care possible for our residents, one that enriches their lives, protects and preserves their kind while fostering trust through building key relationships.
+His love for the animals translates into providing the best care possible for our residents, one that enriches their lives and protects and preserves their kind while fostering trust through building key relationships.

 “What brought me here was that I saw how happy the animals are, and how large their habitats are.
 This is such a wonderful place for the animals as well as the caretakers and guests.”

-Daniel started at Out of Africa Wildlife Park as a volunteer in the Herp, Chirp & Fur department in 2010.
-Daniel commuted from Phoenix. where he was also working in retail, as well as performing rattlesnake removal through the Arizona Department of Fish and Game.
+Daniel Nichols started at Out of Africa Wildlife Park as a volunteer in the Herp, Chirp & Fur department in 2010.
+He was promoted to assistant manager in 2017.
+Daniel commuted from Phoenix, where he was also working in retail, as well as performing rattlesnake removal through the Arizona Department of Fish and Game.
 He later started volunteering for the Core Group because he was impressed by the relationships the staff demonstrated with the animals and how much they were dedicated to enriching their lives.
 If you ask Daniel to pick his favorite animal, he’ll insist that he loves them all for many different reasons.
 As Daniel says, “Each animal brings something different, but equally special to the table.”
 Well said.

 Serengeti Safari Group

 Courtney believes that wildlife parks are great platforms for conservation and biological education.
 She strives to give visitors an enjoyable experience with the hoofed animals while also encouraging them to do their part in helping with species preservation worldwide.
 At the park, you can find Courtney doing what she loves most, sharing her passion for wildlife with visitors and providing care for a diverse collection of over 85 animals.
-She has a special bond with Kibo, one of the reticulated giraffes, who often surprises visitors by inviting himself inside her Safari tour vehicle for a treat.
+She had a special bond with Kibo, one of the reticulated giraffes, which often surprised visitors by inviting himself inside her Safari tour vehicle for a treat.

 Lauren, the Assistant Manager of the Serengeti Group, has been with Out of Africa Wildlife Park since 2007.
 With a graduate degree from Northern Arizona University in zoology, she is a tremendous asset to the park.
 Her prior knowledge of animal behavior and care came from 10 years of working with horses.

 Some of her activities include feeding the animals, providing care, and cleaning.
 Hard work, for sure, but her joy for the animals becomes most apparent when she leads a guided safari tour.
-Her depth of knowledge is a key component of making each and every tour experience memorable, entertaining and inspiring.
+Her depth of knowledge is a crucial component of making every tour experience memorable, entertaining, and inspiring.

-Stacey graduated from Northern Arizona University in Flagstaff, AZ before joining the ranks at Out of Africa Wildlife Park.
+Stacey graduated from Northern Arizona University in Flagstaff, AZ, before joining the ranks at Out of Africa Wildlife Park.
 She received her degrees in biology with an emphasis in animal behavior and psychology.
-After graduating from NAU, Stacey interned in Hawaii at Dolphin Quest for 5 months.
-During that time in Hawaii she experienced a volcanic eruption, a tsunami, and the birth of a baby dolphin.
+After graduating from NAU, Stacey interned in Hawaii at Dolphin Quest for five months.
+During that time in Hawaii, she experienced a volcanic eruption, a tsunami, and the birth of a baby dolphin.
 How many people can say that?

-Stacey also worked at Bearizona Wildlife Park in Williams, AZ, where she was able to work with several species including bears, lynx, bobcats, fox, skunks, ring tail cats, and more.
+Stacey also worked at Bearizona Wildlife Park in Williams, AZ, where she was able to work with several species, including bears, lynx, bobcats, fox, skunks, ringtail cats, and more.
 Stacey has always loved animals of all different shapes and sizes.
-Needless to say, she loves working with the variety of species at the Out of Africa Wildlife Park.
+She loves working with the variety of species at the Out of Africa Wildlife Park.